EmaroLab/Miro_stereo_ROS/README.md

 >The camera_info message components involve intrinsic and extrinsic parts.
 The intrinsic parts are related to single camera and can be found from [monocular calibration]().
 However the extrinsic parts are related to stereo camera exclusively, and for that we need proper stereo_calibration to be done and shall verify the rectified image.
 We used the rospackage: [Camera_calibration](http://wiki.ros.org/camera_calibration) and followed the corresponding [tutorial](http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration) for stereo calibration. **It shall be kept in mind that we need to get the camera_info message parameters for the Scaled_MiRo images since that would used for furthur processing.** As the outpout we will get yaml files for left and right camera_info messages.
 This can be used to publish the camera_info message over a topic.

 >Furthur we need to synchronize all data.
 All the MiRo Messages are produced without a [header](http://docs.ros.org/lunar/api/std_msgs/html/msg/Header.html):frame_id, which is very important for stereo processing packages and visualisation packages/softwares.
-Similarily the time_stamps of images can be different So, before Stereo-processing, we take all incoming messages(Scaled images, Camera_info and Odomerty message)
+Similarily the time_stamps of images can be different So, before Stereo-processing, we take all incoming messages(Scaled images, Camera_info and Odomerty message).

 >Thus executables/nodes:
  - **scaleimage_left and scaleimage_right**